NVIDIA/FasterTransformer/docs/bert_guide.md

 - Sequence length (S): smaller or equal to 4096.
 For INT8 mode=1, S should be a multiple of 32 when S > 384.
 - Size per head (N): Even number and smaller than 128.
 - Head number (H): Any number satisfying that H * N <= 1024 under FP32, or H * N <= 2048 under FP16.
-- Data type: FP32, FP16 and INT8
+- Data type: FP32, FP16, BF16 and INT8
 - Any number layer (N<sub>1</sub>) if the memory is enough

 In the FasterTransformer v1.0, we provide a highly optimized BERT-equivalent encoder model.
 Next, based on the idea of [Effective Transformer](https://github.com/bytedance/effective_transformer), we further optimize BERT inference by removing the useless padding in FasterTransformer v2.1 and provide the Effective FasterTransformer.
 In FasterTransformer v3.0, we provide INT8 quantization inference to get better performance.
 In FasterTransformer v3.1, we optimize the INT8 kernels to improve the performance of INT8 inference and integrate the multi-head attention of TensorRT plugin into FasterTransformer.
 In FasterTransformer v4.0, we add the multi-head attention kernel to support FP16 on V100 and INT8 on T4, A100.
 The following graph demonstrates the flow chart of these optimization, except INT8.
 In FasterTransformer v5.0, we refactor the codes, encapsulating the mask building and padding removing into the Bert forward function, and add the sparsity feature of Ampere GPU to accelerate the GEMM.
+In FasterTransformer v5.1, we support multi-node multi-GPU inference on Bert FP16.

 <div align=center><img  width='864' height='1067' src ="images/encoder_flowchart.png"/></div>
 <div align=center>Fig. 1 Flowchart of encoder.</div>
+<br/><br/>

 The BERT model is proposed by google in 2018.
 The encoder of FasterTransformer is equivalent to BERT model, but do lots of optimization.
 The leftmost flow of Fig. 1 shows the optimization in FasterTransformer.
 After optimization, FasterTransformer only uses 8 or 6 gemms (blue blocks) and 6 custom CUDA kernels (green blocks) to implement one transformer block.